Multiomics-Analytics-Group/pubmed-rag/README.md

 Examples:
 - `python run_search.py -c demo/config.yaml -q "Can you please tell me what nodes and edges I should include in a biological knowledge graph for drug repurposing?"`
 - `python run_search.py --config demo/config.yaml --query "Best databases to use for a knowledge graph for biological question answering?"`

+#### RAG model

+Using use_rag.py
+`python use_rag.py --config <path to config file> --query <the LLM prompt>`

+Args:
+- `--config` or `-c <path to config file>`
+- `--query` or `--q <text to embed>`

+Examples:
+- `python use_rag.py -c demo/config.yaml -q "Can you please tell me what nodes and edges I should include in a biological knowledge graph for drug repurposing?"`
+- `python use_rag.py --config demo/config.yaml --query "Best databases to use for a knowledge graph for biological question answering?"`